 However, SGX have an annual report section that is more concise displaying the past annual reports.

 You can go to Corporate Information > Annual Reports to find and download them.

-Now notice there is only past 5 years of annual report.
+Now notice there are only past 5 years of the annual report.

 What if you want older quarterly financial and annual reports?